ktor-doc-jp/ktor-doc-jp/quickstart/artifacts.md

 priority: 1
 redirect_from:
   - /artifacts.html
+ktor_version_review: 1.0.0-beta-3
 ---

 Ktor is divided into modules to allow fine-grained inclusion of dependencies based on the functionality required.
 The typical Ktor application would require `ktor-server-core` and a corresponding engine depending on whether it's self-hosted or using an Application Server.

-All artifacts in Ktor belong to `io.ktor` group and hosted on [Bintray](https://bintray.com/kotlin/ktor)
+All artifacts in Ktor belong to `io.ktor` group and hosted on JCenter and Maven Central.
+Pre-release versions are published at [Bintray](https://bintray.com/kotlin/ktor)

 [![Download](https://api.bintray.com/packages/kotlin/ktor/ktor/images/download.svg?version={{site.ktor_version}})](https://bintray.com/kotlin/ktor/ktor/{{site.ktor_version}})